International Summer Externships

 - Award Description: These travel funds are specifically designed for 1st and 2nd year DVM students in the UC Davis School of Veterinary Medicine for partial support of expenses associated with international experiences during the summer months which immediately follow the submission of their application.
 Students are encouraged to apply for travel support to obtain professional experience in research, clinical or both.
 Those students with research proposals are also encouraged to apply for Students Training in Advanced Research (STAR) funding, although there is no guarantee of funding from either program.
 Experiences in which students engage in clinical activities must have the on-site supervision of a veterinarian in the host country.
 This program is not intended to provide continued support for international experiences, projects, and/or collaborations.
 It is encouraged that other sources of funding will be sought after developing these first contacts (example: NIH).
 Although the choice of overseas sites is made by students who apply for this scholarship it is highly encouraged that students visit the International Programs website to learn about previous locations that students have been funded for.

-- Conditions for receiving funding: There are several conditions that must be met once the student's application is identified as being eligible for funding.
-These include but are not limited to: a verification email from your host institution; insurance verification; your scholarship application being posted on the SVM International Programs website (personal information will be removed); a minimum 1 page report with photos of you working during your externship (which will be posted on the website); and an oral presentation which will be presented in the fall immediately following your summer externship to other future students that might be interested in international opportunities.
+- Award recipients must also agree to having their scholarship application posted on the SVM International Programs website (personal information will be removed); submit a 1-page report with photos of the work/activities conducted during your externship (which will be posted on the website); and give an oral presentation which will be presented in the fall immediately following your summer externship to other future students that might be interested in international opportunities.

 2. TIMELINE FOR SUBMISSION AND REVIEW

 3. APPLICATION INSTRUCTIONS (including criteria used for evaluation)

 4. INFORMATION FOR APPLICATION REVIEW

-Click on the link below for the application: For best results use Firefox and Adobe Acrobat X Pro; initially save blank application to desktop, work off of saved desktop version.
-Once final version is saved as PDF, submit as an e- mail attachment to firstname.lastname@example.org.
+Click on the link Microsft Word version (doc) for the application.
+For best results use Firefox and Adobe Acrobat X Pro; initially save blank application to desktop, work off of saved desktop version.
+Once final version is saved as PDF, submit as an e- mail attachment to Eileen English at email@example.com.